 The SDGs, part of the Iberdrola's group business strategy.

-In line with its activity, the Iberdrola group is focusing its efforts on supplying affordable and clean energy (goal 7) and fighting against climate change (goal 13).
+In line with our activity, the Iberdrola group is focusing its efforts on supplying affordable and clean energy (goal 7) and fighting against climate change (goal 13).
 It has created a specific long-term incentive plan to achieve this.
 In addition, the group makes a direct contribution to guarantee clean water and sanitation (goal 6), has increased its investment in R&D activities (goal 9), promotes the respect to life on land (goal 15) and works to establish partnerships for the goals (goal 17).
 The company also makes an indirect contribution to all other Sustainable Development Goals and has launched the first credit line with a sustainable indicator to achieve them.
 The group's contribution to social and economic development of the communities in which it operates and to protect the environment is articulated through its sustainable energy business model.